olugithob/Revenue-Inconsistency/README.md

-# Revenue-Inconsistency
+# Identifying Revenue Inconsistency, Poor Performance and Lack of Visibility  for Improved Productivity, 2026
-Identifying Revenue Inconsistency, Poor Performance and Lack of Visibility  for Improved Productivity, 2026
+Title: Revenue and Performance Analysis